Papooch/cookie-cutter-generator/README.md

 docker run $args[@]
 ```

 A convenience script is provided.
 It takes a name of the input file without the suffix a single parameter.
-The file must be located in the `samples` folder and the results are generated to the `generated/<name>` folder.
+The file must be located in the `inputs` folder and the results are generated to the `generated/<name>` folder.
 ```
 ./generate-using-docker.sh <name>
 ```